 Slow Backups to USB devices:

-DirectoryPulse does nothing special when writing to the backup drive -- the technique is similar to an xcopy or robocopy.
+DirectoryPulse does nothing special when writing a backup -- the technique is similar to an xcopy or robocopy.

-I have found some USB disks -- particularly "thumb drives" -- are painfully slow -- especially if the backup set is large.
-The slowness is regardless if DirectoryPulse is being used or not.
-This is a gnarly problem and seems best resolved by not using that type of device.
+I have found some USB disks -- particularly cheap "thumb drives" -- are painfully slow -- especially when a large number of files.
+The slowness is regardless of DirectoryPulse being used or not.
+This is a gnarly problem and seems best resolved by not using that device.

 See this article for hints on how to improve this.